 You approach the courts to have the CCJ removed but the judge deems the matter already resolved and throws your case out.
 You might then also be hit by the court with a bill to pay for the other party’s legal fees.

-So now you’ve had your mortgage application declined, you’ve still got the CCJ on your credit report and you’ve been walloped by another fee to pay adding insult to injury.
+So now you’ve had your mortgage application declined, you’ve still got the CCJ on your credit report and you’ve been walloped by another fee to pay to add insult to injury.

 If this sounds familiar, read on to find out how can a CCJ be removed.